 Preferred Education and Experience

-1-year experience as a Dental or Medical Assistant.
+*1-year experience as an Orthodontic or Dental Assistant.

 *Use of dental/medical technology.